NCAR/sage-java-refactoring-application-initial/README.md

 * Take some time to look through the source code prior to starting your work.
 * It is recommended using an IDE for this work, we recommend Intellij, Eclipse, or Visual Studio Code.
 * A friendly reminder that this is a multithreaded environment.
-* Unit tests should be written as well as normal production code.
+* Unit tests are expected be written as well as other production level code.

 ## Acknowledgements